Bio-Rad: Q4 Earnings Snapshot - WTOP News

 HERCULES, Calif.
 (AP) — HERCULES, Calif.
-(AP) — Bio-Rad Laboratories Inc. (BIO.B) on Thursday reported fourth-quarter net income of $720 million, after reporting a loss in the same period a year earlier.
+(AP) — Bio-Rad Laboratories Inc. (BIO) on Thursday reported fourth-quarter net income of $720 million, after reporting a loss in the same period a year earlier.

-The Hercules, California-based company said it had profit of $26.65 per share.
-Earnings, adjusted for non-recurring gains, were $2.51 per share.
+On a per-share basis, the Hercules, California-based company said it had profit of $26.65.
+Earnings, adjusted for non-recurring gains, came to $2.51 per share.

 The maker of instruments used in biomedical research posted revenue of $693.2 million in the period.